 The Faculty of Sexual and Reproductive Healthcare designed SRH Essentials as the perfect introductory SRH course for GPs, nurses, midwives, physician associates, paramedics and other primary care professionals.
 Helping women to choose a contraceptive method, preventing unwanted pregnancies, and diagnosing STIs, are important aspects of day-to-day primary care, though many of those consulting patients have not had specific SRH training.
 This training bridges that gap.
 Find out more.

-We also provide bespoke in-house training courses on women’s health, sexual health and contraception for Clinical Commissioning Groups, clinics, medical centres, schools and others.
-Contact us to discuss how we can design a bespoke course for you.
+We provide bespoke in-house training courses on women’s health, sexual health and contraception for many Clinical Commissioning Groups, responding to their particular training needs.
+Find out more.